dustinboling/fallriveridx/README.md

 * ListingStatus (Active or Closed)

 ### Show (Single Property Details)
 This is what a single property search looks like.
-It only takes one parameter, ListingID, along with your token.
+It only takes the following parameters, along with your token.
+* ListingID
+* FullStreetAddress

 ```ruby
 http://fallriveridx.heroku.com/api/properties/show.json?ListingID=P12345678&Token=yourToken